locod-io/locod.io/frontends/locodio_docs/src/application/project-overview.md

 The other three buttons define the level of detail you want in the overview:
 * Only the name
-* Basic information: list of fields without type
+* Basic information: list of attributes without type
-* Extended information, with types and extra relational properties.
+* Extended information, attributes with types and extra association properties.

 ![Dashboard](/project_overview.png)